Widely-available antibiotics could be used in the treatment of ‘superbug’ MRSA

 “MRSA and other antibiotic-resistant infections are a major threat to modern medicine and we urgently need to find new ways to tackle them.
 Developing new medicines is extremely important, but can be a lengthy and expensive process.
 Our works suggests that already widely-available medicines could be used to treat one of the world’s major strains of MRSA.”

-Dr Mark Holmes from the Department of Veterinary Medicine at the University of Cambridge A senior author of the study
+Dr Mark Holmes from the Department of Veterinary Medicine at the University of Cambridge, and a senior author of the study

 “This study highlights the importance of genomic surveillance – collecting and sequencing representative collections of bacterial strains.
 By combining the DNA sequencing data generated by genomic surveillance with laboratory testing of the strains against a broad selection of antibiotics, we may find other unexpected chinks in the armour of antibiotic-resistant bacteria that might give us new treatment options.”